esphome/esphome-docs/cookbook/lvgl.rst

 .. note::

     Keep in mind that ``on_value`` is triggered *continuously* by the slider while it's being dragged.
 This can affect performance and have negative effects on the actions to be performed.
-For example, you shouldn't use this trigger to set the target temperature of a heatpump via Modbus, or set the position of motorized covers, because it will likely cause malfunctions.
+For example, you shouldn't use this trigger to set the target temperature of a heat pump via Modbus, or set the position of motorized covers, because it will likely cause malfunctions.
 In such cases use a universal widget trigger like ``on_release``, to get the ``x`` variable once after the interaction has completed.

 .. _lvgl-cook-gauge:

 Semicircle gauge
 ----------------

-A gauge similar to what Home Assistant shows in the Energy Dashboard can acomplished with :ref:`lvgl-wgt-mtr` and :ref:`lvgl-wgt-lbl` widgets:
+A gauge similar to what Home Assistant shows in the Energy Dashboard can accomplished with :ref:`lvgl-wgt-mtr` and :ref:`lvgl-wgt-lbl` widgets:

 .. figure:: images/lvgl_cook_gauge.png
     :align: center